Get Involved

 Grant Award Uses

-As general operating grants, funding can support a wide range of uses, including overhead costs (salaries, rent, etc.), program costs, training, events, supplies, stipends, etc.
+KCR Fund general operating grants can support a wide range of uses, including overhead costs (salaries, rent, etc.), program costs, capacity building, training, events, supplies, stipends, etc. Grants are intended to give organizations and projects as much flexibility as possible to carry out their work.
+CLICK HERE for additional information on allowable uses.

 _____________________________________

-Please contact KCRF@scattergoodfoundation.org if you have questions about your proposal.
+Contact kcrf@scattergoodfoundation.org if you would like to discuss your proposal.

 Grant Focus Areas